ArnarFreyrKristinsson/ArnarFreyrKristinsson/README.md

 # 💫 About Me
-Backend-focused developer with professional Django experience and a strong interest in building clean, reliable systems.
+Software developer with professional Django experience and a strong interest in building clean, reliable systems.
 I enjoy working on business logic, testing, and practical tools that solve real problems.

 <br>